pulumi/examples/gcp-py-serverless-raw/README.md

 [![Deploy](https://get.pulumi.com/new/button.svg)](https://app.pulumi.com/new)

-# Google Cloud Functions in Python and Go deployed with TypeScript
+# Google Cloud Functions in Python and Go deployed

 This example deploys two Google Cloud Functions.
 "Hello World" functions are implemented in Python and Go.
-Pulumi program is implemented in TypeScript.
+Pulumi program is implemented in Python.

 ```bash
 # Create and configure a new stack